World Championship 2017: Neil Robertson admits he was 'hooked' on gaming

 Australian Robertson, world champion in 2010, has revealed he would sit up all night playing games, which affected his ability to practise the next day.

-"You can't win professional snooker matches when you are tired," the 35-year-old told Eurosport.
+"They can be the most fun thing in the world but they can really set you off on the wrong track in your career," Robertson told BBC Radio 5 live.

-Robertson leads Noppon Saengkham 8-1 in the first round at the Crucible and they play to a finish on Thursday.
+Robertson beat Noppon Saengkham 10-4 in the first round at the Crucible.

+The 35-year-old, who has not reached a ranking final since his win at the Riga Masters in June 2016, said he was "heavily addicted" to a game called Diablo 2.

+"It got to the point, back home in Australia, that my mum would have to create an account and log on to see if I was actually on it instead of playing snooker," he said.

 Robertson, who has won 12 career ranking titles and is a former world number one, says at one stage computer games threatened to become "more important than the snooker".

-"I've had really good application in my practice after dragging myself away from playing too many video games," said Robertson, who has not reached a ranking final since his win at the Riga Masters in June 2016.
+"I've had really good application in my practice after dragging myself away from playing too many video games," Robertson told Eurosport.

 "I'm two months sober, if you like, from playing them.
 And the multi-play online ones I can't touch because I just get too hooked on them."